 5. Emerging technologies

 Technology is consistently changing, so successful businesses know that their management should be constantly learning and training.
-HR technology manager should be up to date on up and coming technologies, such as artificial intelligence and internet of things, and how they might affect both employees and potential employees.
+HR technology manager should be up to date on up and coming technologies, such as artificial intelligence and the internet of things, and how they might affect both employees and potential employees.
 From HR chatbots to better support for remote employees, emerging technologies have the potential to change how HR recruits and manages its workforce.

 A successful HR department depends on the knowledge, abilities, and tech skills of the HR technology manager, and these are some of the key areas to prioritize.
-Technology advancements continue to enhance human resource departments and revolutionize processes necessary to staffing a workforce.
+Technology advancements continue to enhance human resource departments and revolutionize processes necessary for staffing a workforce.
 Having the best people in place to understand and utilize the technology available means a more competitive and efficient organization.